Enroll Your Child

 Waitlist application

 You can submit a wait list application by creating a parent portal using the link below or visit one of our administrative offices where we can assist you in creating a parent portal and uploading documents.
-Wait times for enrollment vary son the time of the year, the need in the community, and particular site requested.
+Wait times for enrollment vary on the time of the year, the need in the community, and particular site requested.

 HOW LONG WILL I WAIT?